park-jsdev/delta/README.md

     - Builtin Error Function
     - Builtin Print Function

-## Technologies / Requirements
-TODO
-- This project was built on 64-bit Windows 10

-# Getting Started
-TODO

-## Installing
-- mpc library

-## Usage
-To compile:
-``$ gcc -o main.exe delta.c mpc.c``
-Run ``main.exe``

-### Instructions
-TODO with <screenshots>

 ## Development Notes
 In a Nutshell:
 - Delta makes use of the mpc Parser Combinator library.
 - User input parsed from mpc library functions, then used it to define grammar with the delta defined language syntax.
-- Language syntax was defined using Regex, s-expressions, q-expressions.
+- Language syntax was defined using regex, s-expressions, q-expressions.
 - Supports S-Expression input and evaluation - Internal list structure that is built up recursively of numbers, symbols and other lists.
 In lisp, this structure is called an S-Expression (Symbolic Expression).
 - S-expressions are just a number of other expressions between parentheses.
 - Expression can be number, operator, string, comment or other S-expression.
-- Uses a lisp value (lval) a custom data structure.
+- Uses a lisp value ``lval`` a custom data structure.
+- Uses an environment variable ``lenv`` to support variables.
 - Assigns integers to expression types and use enumerations to assign meanings to the integer values, to encode relationships between the list value structure and its variables.
 - Creates an error type to track errors.

-#### Reading User Input
-Uses an **Abstract Syntax Tree** as underlying data structure.
+- Uses an **Abstract Syntax Tree** as underlying data structure.
 At the leaves of the tree are numbers and operators which are the data to be processed, and the branch contain rules used to traverse, evaluate, and produce the branch.
 This is the underlying data structure in mpc:
 ``c
 typedef struct mpc_ast_t {